 For a prominent example, Samuel Wasser of the University of Washington in Seattle and his colleagues, working with an Interpol contact, managed to trace a shipment of illegal elephant ivory back to a particular Zambiam game reserve.
 He obtained DNA samples from elephant dung, which contains cells from the animals' intestinal linings, and built a geographic map to match DNA patterns to regional location.
 He then extracted DNA from the dead cells on the outer lining of the 37 tusks that had been seized -- developing extraction techniques involving cooling a sample in liquid nitrogen and agitating it to break it up.
 Other researchers are performing analysis of samples from sharks that uses a particular DNA signature to determine what species the shark is.
 Work continues into further DNA techniques to help protect other endangered species around the globe.BACK_TO_TOP

 * WELCOME BACK TO YOUR SECOND LIFE: An article here back in December 2006 discussed the Second Life online virtual environment, observing that businesses had obtained "properties" in Second Life for promotional purposes.
-According to an article on the MIT TECHNOLOGY REVIEW website ("A Second Life For Big Business" by Lori Kremen), businesses have other motives for their interest in virtual reality.
+According to an article on MIT TECHNOLOGYREVIEW.com ("A Second Life For Big Business" by Lori Kremen), businesses have other motives for their interest in virtual reality.